We hope you like our faster and more stable platform. Please tell us if you experience any problems.

 Author: Hon A/Prof Amanda Oakley, Dermatologist, Hamilton, New Zealand, August 2015.

 Tuberculosis (TB) is a serious bacterial infection with Mycobacterium tuberculosis (M. tuberculosis).
-The active infection causes serious illness and death and can be difficult to treat.
+Active systemic infection can cause serious illness and death if unrecognised and untreated.
 It can also spread to other people.
-Symptoms of an active infection can include:
+Symptoms of an active systemic infection can include:

-Active TB often involves the lungs but can involve any part of the body including the skin (cutaneous TB).
+Tuberculosis typically affects the lungs but can involve any part of the body including the skin (Cutaneous tuberculosis).

-TB screening refers to the process of examining and testing a patient that does not have any symptoms of active TB.
+Tuberculosis screening is the examination and investigation of a patient who does not have symptoms of active TB.
 Screening is undertaken to identify and treat latent TB so that it can be effectively treated before it becomes an active infection.

-Latent TB occurs when patients carry live M. tuberculosis bacteria without knowing they are infected because their immune system has walled off the bacteria.
-In healthy people, TB bacteria can remain alive in the body without causing disease for many years.
-Latent TB does not infect other people.
+Latent tuberculosis occurs when patients carry live M. tuberculosis bacilli without knowing they are infected because their immune system has contained but not killed the bacteria.
+In healthy people, tubercle bacilli can remain alive in the body without causing disease for many years.
+Latent TB is not contagious.

 Active or latent TB infection is not common in New Zealand and other developed countries but continues to be reported in certain population groups.
-Risk factors for TB infection include:
+Risk factors for acquiring tuberculosis include:

-TB screening should be undertaken in people at risk of tuberculosis and in people at risk for converting undetected latent TB to active TB.
-For example:
+Tuberculosis screening should be undertaken in people at risk of tuberculosis and in people at risk for converting undetected latent TB to active TB.
+Examples include:

 After taking a history and general examination, the main TB screening tests are: